rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 And making a whip of cords, he drove them all out of the temple, with the sheep and oxen.
 And he poured out the coins of the money-changers and overturned their tables. ^0215

-And he told those who sold the pigeons, Take these things away; do not make my Father’s house a house of trade. ^0216
+And he told those who sold the pigeons, Take these things away; do not make my Father's house a house of trade. ^0216

 His disciples remembered that it was written, Zeal for your house will consume me. ^0217